Online Card Game with Node.js and Socket.io - Episode 3

 return finalPack;

-Examine some of the key functions:
+Here are some key functions:

 function Room(name) {